cmcc6/traceryPoems/README.md

 Json files for tracery editor input.

-Copy the file content of any poem and paste it [here](http://tracery.io/editor/) to see the magic!!
+Copy the file content of either poem_1.json or poem_2.json and paste it [here](http://tracery.io/editor/) to see the magic!!